NuGet/Home/proposed/2021/TargetFrameworkAndPlatformsFilters.md

 **Implementations* is the best word to describe a generation of .NET at the time of writing.
 This can change at anytime.

+**Note:** This implementation is pending on technical feasibility.
+This experience would allow users who know the search syntax to be able to filter within NuGet.org or Visual Studio without having to click through filters.

 <!--### Technical explanation-->

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->